You are currently viewing The Wonder Material of the 21st Century: Neoprene Rubber

 The benefits are:

 • Neoprene, a material formed from petroleum, has complete waterproofing and moisture resistance.
-Neoprene fabric produces an impenetrable barrier against the elements in water or unfavourable weather conditions.
+Neoprene fabric produces an impenetrable barrier against the elements in water or unfavorable weather conditions.
 It is one of Neoprene’s key characteristics, but it also comes with one of its biggest drawbacks: no breathability.

 • Neoprene is a highly insulating material utilized in harsh environments because it shields users from outside influences, chemicals, and weather conditions.

 • Elasticity and adaptability – as we’ve seen, Neoprene has the advantage of remaining flexible and elastic across a wide variety of temperatures.
-Neoprene is extremely adaptable due to this characteristic and the fact that it is moulded rather than sewn.
+Neoprene is extremely adaptable due to this characteristic and the fact that it is molded rather than sewn.

 • Neoprene is insulating, as we’ve seen, but it can also retain heat, making it a thermo-regulating material.
 Neoprene enables athletes and outdoor enthusiasts to explore in harsh conditions by absorbing and holding onto body heat.